Sliced Multi-Marginal Optimal Transport: Experiments

 \subsection{Multi-Task Density Estimation}

-We consider the multi-task density estimation setting of Section \ref{sec:reg_mult}.
-Each of the $P=20$ density estimation tasks consists of a nested ellipse with corrupted samples.
-In particular, random parts of the individual ellipses have been removed from each ellipse.
-Using the multi-task regularization allows for sharing knowledge of the structure of the target tasks across problems.
+We consider the multi-task density estimation setting of Section \ref{sec:densityestimation}.
+Each target measures consist of a nested ellipse with corrupted samples.
+In particular, parts of each individual ellipse have been removed from each measure's support.
+Using the multi-task learning setup allows for sharing knowledge of the structure of the target tasks across problems---namely, that all target measures have the overall shape of nested ellipses.
 Figures \ref{fig:reg0}--\ref{fig:reg25} show the models obtained by multi-task training with regularization coefficients $\gamma = 0,\ 0.3,\ 25$.
-When $\gamma=0$, learned measures $\nu_1,\ldots, \nu_P$ collapse to the corrupted measures $\mu_1, \ldots ,\mu_P$.
-For $\gamma= 0.3$, knowledge of the inherent nested ellipse structure is shared across tasks, which leads to solutions that have such structure, but that still preserve the task-specific orientations and ellipse width/heights, while for $\gamma=25$, solutions are identical.
-They collapse to a measure that is similar to the barycenter of all tasks (see Figure \ref{fig:bary_ell}).
-As $\gamma$ grows, only the $\c{SMW}$ objective has weight, which enforces solutions to be close to each other.
+When $\gamma=0$, measures are learned individually without any structure sharing. $\nu_1,\ldots, \nu_P$ hence collapse to the corrupted measures $\mu_1, \ldots ,\mu_P$.
+When structure is introduced ($\gamma>0$) knowledge of the inherent nested ellipse structure is shared across tasks, which leads to solutions that have such structure (holes are filled), but that still preserve the task-specific orientations and ellipse width/height as long as the structure coefficient $\eta$ is not too large.
+The latter causes the learned measures to be too close to each other.
+These effects can be seen in Figure \ref{fig:reg25}.
+When this happens, all learned measures collapse to the barycenter.

-In Figure \ref{fig:regwass}, we plot the multi-task score ($\sum_{p=1}^P\c{SW}(\mu_p^{uncorrupt},\nu_p)$) against the regularization coefficient where $\mu_p^{uncorrupt}$s are uncorrupted nested ellipses (see Figure \ref{fig:reg_all}).
-The loss decreases until $\gamma\approx 0.3$ as the shared knowledge leads to improvements in marginal solutions (see \Crefrange{fig:reg0}{fig:reg25}).
-The score worsens as solutions become uniform.
-We thus showed qualitatively and quantitatively that multi-task regularization can lead to better-informed solutions in this corrupted-data setting.

-In Figure \ref{fig:earth_exp}, we apply a similar pipeline to earth imagery data.
-We create multiple ($P=10$) versions of the uncorrupted earth visualization by applying patches at different locations across tasks (Figure \ref{fig:earth_meas}), and illustrate $4$ of such tasks for the sake of visualization.
-Without regularization (Figure \ref{fig:earth_unreg}), holes are present in the models as expected.
-We then apply $\c{SMW}$ as regularizer in \ref{fig:earth_reg} (as in the ellipse experiment), and observe that this allows for sharing knowledge on the common structure in the individual tasks and hence learn models without patches, i.e., `filling the holes'.